-AFE424 Electrical Sequence
+Electrical Sequence

-There are two circuits in the AFE424: one is a series circuit with several switches connected in series to the compressor.
+There are two circuits in the AF300: one is a series circuit with several switches connected in series to the compressor.
 The other is a parallel branch of the series circuit, controlling the gear drive motor.

 - The series circuit begins at the contactor in the control box.
-From there, the line side power is connected to the Master Switch. - From the master switch the line side power is connected to the High Pressure Cut Out. - The line side power is also connected, in a parallel circuit, to terminal 1 of the Auger Delay pressure control.
-This pressure control, connected to the low side of the refrigeration system, is designed as a by-pass circuit to the auger drive motor whenever the low side refrigerant pressure is at its normal ice making range.
+From there, the line side power is connected to the Master Switch. - From the master switch the line side power is connected to the Low Pressure Control and then the High Pressure Control.
+These controls, connected to the refrigeration system, are designed to open whenever higher (high pressure control) pressures or lower (low pressure control) pressures are sensed.
+The high pressure control is a manual reset, the low pressure control is an automatic reset. - The line side power is also connected, in a parallel circuit, to terminal 1 of the Auger Delay pressure control.
+This pressure control, connected to the low side of the refrigeration system, is designed as a by-pass circuit to the auger drive motor whenever the low side refrigerant pressure is at it's normal ice making range.
 At start up, the contacts between terminals 1 and 2 are open.
-The line side power does not pass any further through the auger delay pressure control until the compressor starts and the low side pressure drops. - The next control the power is connected to is the Low Water Pressure Control.
+The line side power does not pass any further through the auger delay pressure control, until the compressor starts, and the low side pressure drops. - •The next control the power is connected to is the Low Water Pressure Control.
 This switch is designed to open should the water pressure to the machine drop too low. - The next control is the Bin Thermostat.
-It is closed when there is no ice on the portion of the control inside the thermostat bracket.
-It is open when there is ice on the portion of the control inside the thermostat bracket.
+It is closed when there is no ice on the portion of the control inside the thermostat bracket It is open when there is ice on the portion of the control inside the thermostat bracket.
 Closing of the bin thermostat begins the process of making ice, because the line side power now goes to the compressor contactor coil.